 Genocide Watch has received numerous reports of genocidal massacres of Anuak people in and around Gambella, Ethiopia in December 2003.
 At least 416 Anuak people were murdered.
+Genocide Watch has names of those killed and imprisoned.
+(See Anuaks Massacred in Gambella.)
 The massacres were led by Ethiopian government troops in uniform, but they were joined by local people from highland areas.
 Genocide Watch has checked these reports carefully with eyewitnesses in Gambella as well as with the United States State Department and the United Nations, who have confirmed that the massacres were committed by Ethiopian government forces.

 Between 3000 and 5000 additional Anuak refugees have fled into Sudan, where they have congregated around Pochalla.
 Genocide Watch has verified these reports with the United Nations High Commission for Refugees and with sources in Pochalla.
+Genocide Watch and Survivors' Rights International, with the assistance of concerned church groups, have sent field investigators to Pochalla, who corroborated the accounts of massacres in and around Gambella.
 The refugees say they are fleeing massacres of Anuak in Ethiopia.